Collaborative-Immersive-Visual-Toolkit/ConeOfVision/README.md

 # Cone Of Vision
-code utilized for the cscw 2022 paper  Cone of Vision as a Behavioural Cue for VR Collaboration
+code utilized for the cscw 2022 paper: "Cone of Vision as a Behavioural Cue for VR Collaboration"

 The repository has 3 folders